 Want more information?

-Check out the links below and welcome to contact me at: o.cats(just replace this sentence with ‘at’ also known as monkey tail in Dutch or Strudel in Hebrew)tudelft.nl
+Check out the links below and welcome to contact me at: o.cats(remove this)@tudelft.nl

-In any case, I would like to hear from you if you plan or already use/develop BusMezzo.
+In any case, will be nice to hear from you if you plan or already use/develop BusMezzo.

 Scientific publications about public transport operations developments and applications of the model